 Case Study: RW

-RW (15) was recommended by his school to Challenger Troop in Easter 2013, to help build up his self-confidence and self-esteem, and to overcome a natural shyness which had led to several instances of his being bullied both in and out of school.
+RW (15) was recommended by his school to Challenger Troop, to help build up his self-confidence and self-esteem, and to overcome a natural shyness which had led to several instances of his being bullied both in and out of school.

 “I was bullied from Year Seven to Year 10” he says.
 “I thought coming here would get me away from school for a while, help me make some new friends and get used to being around other people.”